Director’s Remuneration Strategy

 • Corporation tax savings outweigh NI cost

-• However some personal allowance left behind.
+• However, £6,070 of personal allowance would be left behind.

 Option 3 – £12,570 Annual Salary (£1,047.50 per month) means: